FORMAS - A Swedish government research council for sustainable development.

-Formas requires that every project they fund has a data management plan.
-You are not required to send this plan to them with your proposal or upon starting your project; however, you must be able to present it upon request.
+Formas requires that every project they fund has a data management plan (DMP).
+The plan must not be submitted to Formas unless specifically requested in the call text.
+However, the plan must be presented upon request.
 Formas recommends that you follow the guidelines for data management plans developed by Science Europe.
 You can read more about Formas´ recommendations here.

-To assist both researchers and other staff at SLU to manage data, we have designed a DMP template that meets the requirements of VR (the Swedish Research Council), FORMAS and the Swedish Environmental Protection Agency.
+To assist both researchers and other staff at SLU in managing data, SLU maintains a data management plan template that meets the requirements of Formas, the Swedish Research Council, Riksbankens Jubileumsfond and the Swedish Environmental Protection Agency.
 Read more on this at SLU’s Data Management Support.

 If you have questions concerning data management plans or need help to create one, please contact SLU’s Data Management Support at firstname.lastname@example.org.

 Reading successful applications is a great way to learn about proposal writing, and Formas makes all successful applications publically available.
 You can search their project database by keyword, organisation, person, grant type etc. to find proposals relevant to your area of research.
 You can then submit a request to email@example.com for a copy of the proposal(s) you would like to read – remember to include the relevant project number(s) in your request.